timescale/timescaledb-toolkit/docs/asap.md

 Timescale's ASAP smoothing is implemented as a PostgresQL aggregate over a series of timestamps and values, with an additional target resolution used to control the output size.
 The implementation will take the incoming data and attempt to bucket the points into even sized buckets such the number of buckets approximates the target resolution and each bucket contains a similar number of points (if necessary, gaps will be filled by interpolating the buckets on either side at this point).
 It will then attempt to identify good candidate intervals for smoothing the data (using the Wiener-Khinchin theorem to find periods of high autocorrelation), and then choose the candidate that produces the smoothest graph while having the same degree of outlier values.

 The output of the postgres aggregate is a timescale timeseries object describing the start and step interval times and listing the values.
-This can be passed to our `unnest_series` API to produce a table of time, value points.
+This can be passed to our `unnest` API to produce a table of time, value points.
 The aggreates are also currently not partializeable or combinable.

 ## Usage Example <a id="asap-example"></a>